kuzzleio/documentation-old/src/sdk-reference/memory-storage/sismember.md

 ---

-## Callback response
+## Callback Response

-Resolves to a boolean telling if `member` is a member of the set.
+Returns a boolean specifying if `member` is a member of the set or not.